Cheap winter getaways

 more affordable if you go with a group and buy a lodging package.
 But

-The hostel serves only groups, and it charges $134 per person for two nights of lodgings, two lift tickets, three meals and a pass to the municipal pool complex in Grand Marais.
+The hostel serves only groups, and it charges $170 per person for two nights of lodgings, two lift tickets, two breakfasts and a dinner.
 Guests provide their own bedding and sleep on foam mattresses.

 Just north of this outdoorsy town, off the Echo Trail, YMCA Camp du Nord offers winter camps for families.